Chic Calderwood

 Chic Calderwood (1 September 1937 – 12 November 1966) was a Scottish light-heavyweight boxer from Craigneuk in North Lanarkshire, Scotland who was active from 1957 to 1966.
 He was 6 ft.
-3 in. tall and had a venomous punch, winning many of his fights by knockouts.
+3 in. tall and won many of his fights by knockouts.
 His career was cut short when he was killed in an automobile accident.

 Amateur career

 He compiled an amateur boxing record of 64 wins and 6 defeats.